ovh/docs/pages/cloud/nutanix/36-self-service-calm/guide.en-gb.md

 * **Image** : `WS2022EN-SYSPREPED`

 > [!primary]
-> The image is generated from a VM WINDOWS Server 2022 that has been sysprep applied to reset the default configuration.
+> The image is generated from a VM WINDOWS Server 2022 on which a sysprep was applied to reset the default configuration.
 When used with CALM, it is possible to automate the installation of a Windows OS from this type of image and apply settings stored in an XML file to it.

-Then scroll down the `window`{.action}.
+Then, scroll down the `window`{.action}.

 ![01 create Project 18](images/01-create-project-18.png){.thumbnail}